Articles tagged with enterprise

 Not 'passes GDPR'—but survives audits, legal reviews, and real enterprise pressure.
 In Germany, compliance is not an event.
 It's an operating condition.
 Software that doesn't internalize this will eventually stall—in sales, scaling, or trust.

 And why 'it works in the US' is not a valid argument in the DACH market.
-Many US-built products fail in Germany for a simple reason: They don't fail technically.
+Many US-built products struggle in Germany for a simple reason: They often don't fail technically.
 They fail structurally.
 This is not about bad engineering—it's about mismatched assumptions.